 The token-and-airdrop loop is the loop most Farcaster mini apps run badly because the token is treated as the product instead of the reward layer for engagement with the product.
 The teams that compound on this loop run the token as a settlement layer for actions taken inside the mini app, not as the reason a user visits in the first place.
 Clanker (the token-launching infrastructure inside Farcaster) and the broader ecosystem of pump-style launches make it lower-cost to attach a token to a mini app, but the lower-cost path is also the most common path to a 7-day retention curve that flatlines at 4 percent.

 The teams that retained users past 30 days in our audit ran the token as a transparent ledger of in-app actions.
 Users who voted on prediction markets received the prediction-market token as a function of accuracy, not as a function of clicking once.
 Users who claimed an airdrop received it pegged to a verifiable action inside the mini app, not on a snapshot of who held a Farcaster account.
 Users who minted in the mini app received the artist's token on a curve tied to actual artistic engagement, not to the speed of click.
 The token compounds because the action compounds, and the retention curve mirrors the action curve.
 The teams that fail this loop ship the airdrop as an extraction event.
+The full 4-phase version of this retention-not-extraction design lives in the airdrop marketing playbook 2026.
 Drop the token at peak engagement, the price chart goes vertical, the wallets that minted only to flip dump inside the first 4 hours, and the mini app's retention curve drops with the price.

 6. The founder-voice authority loop